Reverendissimo/asocial/README.md

 ### Decrypting Posts

-- Posts are automatically decrypted if you have the correct key
+- Posts are automatically decrypted if you have the correct reader key
-- Users without the key see encrypted content with visual indicators
+- Users without the reader key see encrypted content with visual indicators
 - Click "Show Encrypted" to view the original encrypted content
 - Click "Hide Encrypted" to return to decrypted view